theoreticallyjosh/logseq-plugin-harper/README.md

 I welcome feedback and [contributions from the community](https://github.com/theoreticallyjosh/logseq-harper-plugin).
 Planned updates include:

-- Adding words to dictionary from the UI
 - Linting diagnostics in non edit view

 ## I have a problem or feature request...